johnpyp/edgedb/docs/cli/edgedb_instance/edgedb_instance_destroy.rst

     The EdgeDB instance name.

 :cli:synopsis:`--force`
-    Destroy the instance even if it is referred to by a project.
+    Destroys the instance even if it is referred to by a project.

 :cli:synopsis:`-v, --verbose`
     Verbose output.